Punderthings/fossfoundation/_pages/reports.md

 ---
 title: Reports
 excerpt: Simple reports or charts.
-layout: default
+layout: reports
 permalink: /reports
 nav_order: 6
 has_children: true
+has_toc: false
 ---

-As a convenience, a sample of precomputed reports or data tables are provided.
+Our [data models](/models) span many facets across the FOSS ecosystem, and invite structured research into new areas.
+A few simple reports or visualized datasets are included here.

 [Contributions]((https://github.com/Punderthings/fossfoundation/blob/main/CONTRIBUTING.md)) of new data visualizations highly welcomed!